This is jGRASP version 2.0.6_08. Check https://www.jgrasp.org for the latest version of jGRASP.

 Double click on the .pkg file if it did not run automatically after downloading.
 A root password is required to install.

 Unzip the distribution file in the directory where you wish to install jGRASP.
 This will create a jgrasp directory containing all the files.
-You can then click on "jgrasp/bin/osx104/jcs" to run jGRASP.
+You can then click on "jgrasp/bin/osx/jcs" to run jGRASP.

 Unzip the distribution file in the directory where you wish to install jGRASP.
 This will create a jgrasp directory containing all the files.
-You may want to add the "bin" subdirectory of this directory to your execution path or create a soft link to .../jgrasp/bin/jgrasp from a directory on the executable path.
+You may need to set executable permissions on all files, using chmod -R 777 jgrasp (777 is read/write/execute permissions for all - change as appropriate).
+You may want to add the "bin" subdirectory to your execution path or create a soft link to .../jgrasp/bin/jgrasp from a directory on the executable path.

 The bin/create_linux_launcher.sh script will create a desktop launcher for jGRASP on most Linux systems.